 Invalid Zip Code

-Author Icon By Tamara Jude + 1 other Reviewer Icon Reviewed By Sarah Wilder Updated 03/25/2024
+Author Image Written by Tamara Jude + 1 other Reviewed by Sarah Wilder Updated 06/24/2024

 The first step in any homeowner’s solar journey is determining how many solar panels it will take to power your house.
 The average household needs between 17 and 25 solar panels, but the exact number depends on several variables, such as your average electricity usage, home size, and local climate.
-A professional solar installer can help you determine how many panels you need, but our guide includes a basic formula to get you started.
+Any of the leading solar providers can help you determine how many panels you need, but our guide includes a basic formula to get you started.

 How To Calculate How Many Solar Panels You Need

 EnergySage, an online solar comparison-shopping marketplace, estimates that the typical U.S. household will need 17–25 solar panels to meet its full energy needs.
+Houses with that are well positioned for solar, and thus have a high sun number score can benefit more from each panel.
 You’ll need to know three key factors to calculate exactly how many solar panels you need to power your home:

 Your annual electricity usage